 We first ran this analysis in February 2021.
-We then repeated it in September 2021 with an even larger data set.
+We then repeated it in September 2021 and now in September 2022 with even larger data sets.
 Here is a summary of the changes between those time periods.

-It is interesting to note that the actual top 10 values themselves remain unchanged.
-There has merely been some shift in their ordering.
+It is interesting to note that the actual top 10 values themselves remain relatively unchanged.
+Trust and Accountability are the notable new entries.
+For the rest, that has mostly just been some shift in their ordering.

-Does this reflect a change in priorities as organisations consider a post-pandemic return to work?
+Does this reflect a change in priorities as organisations and people reconsider what matters most to them after COVID-19?

 Note: This analysis is all automated.
 We've not actually read that many plans.
 More to the point, we never read the plans on StratNavApp.com unless we're specifically invited and asked to!